 If the proposed Charter Amendment to authorize an additional 225,000,000 shares of Common Stock described above is approved and adopted by our stockholders, we will have the authority under our Articles of Incorporation to have up to 450,000,000 shares of Common Stock and 50,000,000 shares of preferred stock issued and outstanding.
 As of the close of business on the Record Date, we had 180,627,484 shares of Common Stock and no shares of preferred stock issued and outstanding.
-Additionally, we have approximately 14.6 million shares of Common Stock reserved for issuance upon the exercise of our outstanding warrants and approximately 9.3 million shares (or 15.3 million shares if Proposal 3 is approved) of Common Stock reserved for issuance under the 2021 Plan for existing awards and future awards.
+After the Record Date, on or about April 14, 2023, substantially all of our outstanding common stock warrants were exercised in exchange for approximately 14.5 million shares of Common Stock, resulting in approximately 195.1 million outstanding shares of Common Stock as of such date.
+Additionally, we have approximately 100,000 shares of Common Stock reserved for issuance upon the exercise of our outstanding warrants and approximately 9.9 million shares (or 15.9 million shares if Proposal 3 is approved) of Common Stock reserved for issuance under the Prior Plan (as defined below) and the 2021 Plan for existing awards and future awards.
+As a result, assuming Proposal 3 is approved, only approximately 13.9 million shares of Common Stock (or approximately 6.2% of the total authorized shares of Common Stock) remain available for future issuance.
 If this proposal is approved, the additional authorized shares of Common Stock may be issued at the discretion of the Board without further stockholder action, except as may be required by law or the rules of NYSE American.
 The increase in authorized shares would not have any immediate dilutive effect on the proportionate voting power or other rights of existing stockholders.
-However, any subsequent issuance of shares of Common Stock issued in the future would have the same rights and privileges as attach to the Common Stock currently authorized and outstanding and the par value of the Common Stock would remain unchanged at \$0.001 par value per share.
+However, any subsequent issuance of shares of Common Stock, other than on a pro-rata basis to all stockholders, would reduce each stockholder's proportionate interest in our Company.
+Any of the additional shares of Common Stock issued in the future would have the same rights and privileges as attach to the Common Stock currently authorized and outstanding and the par value of the Common Stock would remain unchanged at \$0.001 par value per share.
 Those rights do not include preemptive rights with respect to the future issuance of any additional shares.